Pylons/colander/docs/basics.rst

   override any node in a superclass will be placed *after* all nodes defined in all superclasses unless the subclass node defines an ``insert_before`` value.
-You can think of it like this: nodes added in subclasses will *follow* nodes added in superclasses.
+You can think of it like this: nodes added in subclasses will *follow* nodes added in superclasses unless the node is already defined in any of those superclasses.

 An ``insert_before`` keyword argument may be passed to the SchemaNode constructor of mapping schema child nodes.
 This is a string which influences